GoogleChrome/web.dev/src/site/content/en/blog/kapwing/index.md

 intelligent background removal.
 We plan to leverage TensorFlow.js for other sophisticated tasks such as object detection, feature extraction, style transfer, and so on.

-We're excited for the promise of native-like performance and functionality on a free and open web.
+Ultimately, we're excited to continue builing our product with native-like performance and functionality on a free and open web.